 Life is hard and it is a struggle to make it through some days.
 I am serious about being a therapist, but I don’t take myself too seriously.
 Sometimes the best thing is to share a laugh – I always have a dad-joke in the back of my mind, though I do usually spare my clients from having to hear them.

 Being vulnerable and addressing weaknesses takes courage.
 Compared with the courage of being a client, therapists can take it easy.
 The easy route would be to nod and listen and smile and take your money without challenging or helping at all.
 It would also be easy to keep the conversation away from intense and scary topics.
 That’s not me.
 I will give needed feedback even when I’m scared to do so, and I will go wherever we need to go – even if it is a scary and intense place.
-It’s the least I can do as a therapist.
+It’s the least I can do as a psychologist.

 I am who I am, in my personal life and as a therapist.
 Some people fear that therapists are constantly analyzing them and hiding their true reactions.
 This makes us really unpopular at parties.
 Thankfully that’s not how I practice.
 I am happy to share what I’m thinking and what I think the therapy process will involve.
 I also will tell you if I don’t think I’m the best fit and give you other options for people who will be better suited for your needs.